microsoft/Digital-Documentation-Shipping-Industry-Solution-Accelerator/README.md

 ### [00 - Resource Deployment](./00_Resource_Deployment)
 The resources in this folder can be used to deploy the required resources into your Azure Subscription.
 This can be done either via the [Azure Portal](https://portal.azure.com) or by using the [PowerShell script](./00_Resource_Deployment/deploy.ps1) included in the resource deployment folder.

-After deployed, you will have a Cosmos DB account and database, Azure storage, and Kubernetes cluster deployed in your specified resource group.
+After deployed, you will have a Cosmos DB account, Azure Function (including an App Service Plan and Storage), and Blockchain Service deployed in your specified resource group.

 ### [01 - Source Code Deployment](./01_Source_Code_Deployment)
-This folder contains an YAML pipeline and source code.
+This folder contains a YAML pipeline and the source code.
 The [pipeline](./01_Source_Code_Deployment/azure-pipelines.yml) will deploy the source code to the Azure Functions resource.

-This pipeline will help you deploy the functions needed to handle the API calls from the quote and booking transaction.
+This pipeline will help you deploy the functions needed to handle the API calls for the quote and booking transactions.

 ### [02 - Application Deployment](./02_Application_Deployment)
-This folder contains the documentation of how to run the source code solutiuon.
+This folder contains the documentation of how to configure the solution to your provisioned Azure resources and how to use the application.

 ## License